 - Acting in a prosecution for overseas corruption in Saudi Arabia (R v Oliver & Greenaway).

 - Acting for a major international company in relation to criminal allegations of voicemail interception, corruption and misuse of private information.

 - Acting for companies facing allegations of overseas bribery by their employees, including ALSTOM and GSK.
 Adam has extensive experience of advising on compliance with section 2 notices and is acutely aware of the sensitivities of corporate bodies facing criminal litigation.

-He is noted in the Legal 500 2018 as a leading junior with a “calm and assured” manner.
+He is noted in the Legal 500 2019 as showing “great insight and tactical awareness about how to achieve the best result.”
 His recent work includes:

 - Advising and acting in relation to corporate and gross negligence manslaughter cases, including in relation to workplace deaths (R v Blackmoor Estate Co & Andrew Stocker) and medical negligence cases (R v Carrie-Ann Nash).

 - Health and safety cases concerning asbestos in NHS buildings (HSE v West Herts Hospital NHS Trust); a crane collapse at a construction site in Essex (HSE v McCarthy & Stone Retirement Lifestyles Ltd); and a rooftop fall at an engineering company (HSE v MJ Allen Holdings EWCA Crim 2142, in which the Court of Appeal addressed the new sentencing guidelines).

 - The first cases arising out of the ‘horsemeat scandal’ (R v Boddy & Moss; R v Raw-Rees & Patterson).